iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Cluster Points of an Eventual Stationary Sequence.md

 ---
 ### **Intro**

-We introduce the special properties of the cluster point of a a type of sequences where it gets zero velocity.
+We introduce the special properties of the cluster point of a type of sequences where it gets zero velocity.

 #### **Definition | Disconnected close subsets**
-> Let the embient space be a metric space $(M, d)$.
+> Let the ambient space be a metric space $(M, d)$.
 > Let $E \subseteq M$ be a closed set.
 > $E$ is disconnected if $E = S \dot\cup T$ where $S, T$ are relatively open in E.